-2016 Environmental Literacy Grants
+2016-2017 Environmental Literacy Grants

-AwardsThe five selected projects will build the foundation for a resilient community through education in Chicago (IL), Brooklyn (NY), Norfolk (VA), Tucson and Phoenix (AZ), and Fairfield County (CT).
-These projects are based on local resilience plans and will create new partnerships between K-12 and informal education institutions and government and non-profit organizations working on resilience planning and implementation.
-The most pertinent current and future natural hazards and stresses facing these communities are the focus of these projects, including sea level rise, severe storms, drought, and extreme heat.
-All projects use NOAA assets and are based on established scientific evidence and consider socio-economic and ecological factors.
-While the selected projects incorporate a variety of approaches, a few themes stand out: empowering youth and adults to increase their understanding of locally relevant natural hazards and stresses; giving youth a voice in resilience planning; and student-led vulnerability assessments of their schools and communities.
-These are the five institutions receiving awards totalling approximately $2.5 million:
+The 2016 and 2017 funded projects are based on local resilience plans and will create new partnerships between K-12 and informal education institutions and government and nonprofit organizations working on resilience planning and implementation.
+The most pertinent current and future environmental hazards and stresses facing these communities are the focus of these projects, including sea level rise, severe storms, drought, and extreme heat.
+All projects use NOAA assets, base their projects on established scientific evidence, and consider socio-economic and ecological factors.
+While the selected projects incorporate a variety of approaches, a few themes stand out: connecting community leaders and planning experts with educators and students in resilience planning; empowering youth and adults to increase their understanding of locally relevant natural hazards and stresses; giving youth a voice in resilience planning; and student-led vulnerability assessments of their schools and communities.

 In 2017, two new projects received a total of approximately $1 million in funding from the NOAA Office of Education’s Environmental Literacy Program.
 These two projects will build the foundation for a resilient community through education in Adirondacks, Catskills, and New York City, New York; and Chelsea, Hull, and Lynn, Massachusetts.